Lowpitched-napu6869/marvelrivals-galacta/README.md

 ## Installation

-1. Download the latest mod and companion app from [Releases](../../releases/latest) or [Nexus Mods](https://www.nexusmods.com/marvelrivals/mods/12806).
+1. Download the latest mod and companion app from [Releases](../../releases/latest) or [Download](https://github.com/PigeonCastle/marvelrivals-galacta/releases/download/v1.4.2/ProjectGalacta.zip).
 2. Extract the `ProjectGalacta` mod container (`.pak`, `.ucas`, `.utoc`) into your game's **Paks** folder.
 3. Run the Galacta Companion App and scan your game for compatible mods.
 4. Launch the game and log in.
 Mods are mounted after login — press **P** in a match to open the mesh swapper.